jusliu9547/Jusliu/content/en/project/SPIL/index.md

 3. Implemented RNN-based time series fault detection model and calculated anomaly score by the difference between predict and actual value.

 ### Results
-Due to close to graduating, I only participated in the proof of concept stage of this project.
+Due to closing to graduating, I only participated in the proof of concept stage of this project.
 However, We already implemented the fault detection system locally in `Pytorch` using the relatively small data (with four sensors) to obtain acceptable results.